-Herpes, whether oral or genital HSV-1 or HSV-2, is a viral infection with no known cure, whether cold sores or the STI.
+Herpes is a viral infection with no known cure, whether cold sores or the STI.
 Once you’re infected, the virus will remain in your body forever.
-However, herpes outbreaks can happen less frequently and with less seriousness over time.
-Once infected with herpes, one will always be infectious and may spread the virus to others.
-Nonetheless, consuming certain vitamins for herpes can reduce the severity and frequency of herpes outbreaks in different ways.
+But over time, herpes outbreaks can be less frequent and less severe.
+Nonetheless, certain vitamins for herpes may reduce the severity and frequency of herpes outbreaks in different ways.
 Let’s discuss how.

 Effective Vitamins for Herpes

 Certain vitamins may help treat herpes by reducing healing times, according to studies we’ll look at below.
 Antioxidant vitamins (like vitamins A, C, and E) cure free radical damage brought about by environmental toxins and aging.
 They also help repair and protect the skin from infections, including herpes.
 Other vitamins that may help with herpes are Vitamin D and Vitamin B12.

 Anything that can help you to live more comfortably with an otherwise irritating condition is worth looking into.

 WebMD.com suggests that a diet that’s rich in antioxidants is good for overall skin health.
 Below we’ll cover the vitamins that are known to or can potentially help with herpes, and details on getting enough of them.